dinhbrandon/friendforge/docs/api.md

 - `/profile`
     - `GET`, `POST`
-- `/profile/<int:pk>`
+- `/profile/{profile_id}`
     - `GET`, `DELETE`

-All input fields are returned in the profile output in addition to the user's account id as a foreign key.
+All input fields are returned in the profile output in addition to the user's account id as a foreign key and an id.

 Input:
 `